2010 Itawamba County School District prom controversy: Media and celebrity attention

 The controversy brought about worldwide media attention as well as attention from celebrities.

 Dan Savage, a sex and relationship advice columnist and podcaster, exhorted his followers to contact the principal and superintendent of the school to protest the decision.

 Ellen DeGeneres invited McMillen to be a guest on her television show The Ellen DeGeneres Show.
 On the show, DeGeneres presented McMillen with a $30,000 scholarship, paid for and donated by Tonic.com.

 McMillen was also invited to be a guest by Wanda Sykes on her television show The Wanda Sykes Show.
 On the show, Sykes noted that she was receiving the Stephen F. Kolzack Award at the 2010 GLAAD Media Awards and that award recipients, such as her, could decide who they wanted to present their award.
 Sykes said that she would like McMillen to come to Los Angeles, at Sykes's expense, and be the person who presented the award to her.

 Celebrity blogger Perez Hilton invited McMillen and guests of her choosing to attend at his expense a birthday bash being held for him, and she accepted.
 When he posted about it on his web site, he wrote that "she will be treated like a homecoming queen for the day."

 Along with activists Judy Shepard and Lt.
 Daniel Choi, McMillen was chosen as a Grand Marshal of the 2010 New York City Gay Pride March.

-The television series Drop Dead Diva based a season 3 episode on the incident (Prom, aired July 24, 2011) which had Jane Bingum representing two girls Wanda Sykes portrays Judge Yvonne Wright who presided over the trial and McMillen has an uncredited cameo role as the bailiff.
+The television series Drop Dead Diva based a season 3 episode on the incident (Prom, aired July 24, 2011) which had Jane Bingum representing two girls named Julia (portrayed by Josie Loren) and Nina Dunn (portrayed by Jenna Kanell) who have been denied the opportunity to go to prom by Mountainside High School's Principal Blake (portrayed by Michael Gross).
+Wanda Sykes portrays Judge Yvonne Wright who presided over the trial and McMillen has an uncredited cameo role as the bailiff.

 In 2012, McMillen appeared with Lance Bass (from NSYNC) in Mississippi I Am, a documentary by Harriet Hirshorn and Katherine Linton about young gay Mississippians.

 The 2016 Broadway musical The Prom, and subsequent 2020 film adaptation, were inspired by the events.